 Interurban & Suburban Railway Information

 The electric interurban railway was a short-lived and mostly forgotten system of mass transit that sprung into existence in the last decade of the 19th century.
 After explosive growth in the 1890s and 1900s, the industry was almost completely decimated by 1930.
-Its relative obscurity is not due to its lack of importance or extent, for there were thousands of miles of tracks in many states, but because of the industry's complete and swift collapse.
+Its relative obscurity is not due to its lack of importance or extent, for there were thousands of miles of tracks in many states funded by a significant amount of speculative investment, but because of the industry's complete and swift collapse.

 This CG&P track on Kellogg Avenue near Lunken Airport is a typical example of side-of-the-road running.
 This photo also shows just how poor the condition of the roads could be.
 From the University of Cincinnati Library Digital Resource Commons, Street Construction and Improvements collection.